Kanshian: Etymology

 According to oral traditions, the word Kanshian is after the name of a person "Kansha Ram".
 He is said to have been the Hindu merchant who lived here in about British Period.
 However, there is no strong evidence for this assumption.
-However, there are references to the existence of such a Hindu community in the region during the Sikh and British Period.
+But there are references to the existence of such a Hindu community in the region during the Sikh and British Period.
 This community established Hattis ہٹـی (Small shop) in the area.